And they lodged around the house of God, for on them lay the duty of watching, and they had charge of opening it every morning.

 Anyway, these guys are guarding the gates of the tabernacle, and they’re probably lonely, and their job is to watch.

 And that’s the second thing that caught me up today.
 Three verbs describe their entire job: Guard.
 Watch.
 Open.

-We just talked yesterday about watching and waiting, and here today the Scripture brings us some men whose job it is to do some of that watching.
+We talked elsewhere about watching and waiting, and here today the Scripture brings us some men whose job it is to do some of that watching.